Article Translations: (Spanish)

 Doctors usually treat medulloblastoma with a combination of surgery, chemotherapy, and radiation therapy.
 When making a treatment plan, they'll consider:

 - the size of the tumor

-- the tumor cell type
+- test results on the tumor cells

 - molecular markers